 For dinner, you can’t go wrong with a stop at Gettysburg’s newest brewpub.
 Pair the Fourscore Burger with their house IPA for all things savory.
 The 6-ounce patty is a blend of local beef and sausage topped with your choice of manchego, cheddar or point reyes blue cheese on a whole oat roll.
 Hop Hat is a 6.6% ABV house IPA brewed with British pale malt and a healthy dose of flakes wheat.
 Generously hopped with Citra, Comet and Azacca and then double dry hopped with the same leading to wonderful aroma and flavors of pink grapefruit, pineapple and tropical fruit.

 Order Recommendation: Stout Float

-Other stops that dish up great food with their drinks include Center Square Brewing, Battlefield Brew Works/Spirits of Gettysburg Distillery, Mason Dixon Distillery and J & P Winery.
+Other stops that dish up great food with their drinks include Center Square Brewing, Mason Dixon Distillery, Boyer Cellars, and Mela Kitchen at Jack’s Cider House.
 Swing by some of these for another hearty day on the trail.